chukwunnonso/Technical-writing/webstorage/webstorage.md

 ```

- - Check the storage window, you will see that the key `color` gets the value of `red`.
+ -  You will see the key `color` gets the value of `red`, when you check the storage window.
 It didn't get green or blue.

  Another example